www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

     * [ ] Add argumentation via pop-up to reformatted solution output: https://tabulator.info/docs/6.2/menu#cell-context
     * [ ] Color cells based on their ratings: https://tabulator.info/docs/6.2/format
     * [ ] Output parsed constraint tree in editors, in order to be able to double-check the results, of defining the constraints.
+* [ ] Consider using own table implementation for front end, in order to be able to annotate data to table.
+  Argumentation data would be such an example, where data is only marked with table cell background color and made visible by a click of the user on the respective cell.